BestTimesToVisit.com Logo

 Shared Taxis

-These are unmarked cars that operate on fixed routes, similar to buses but often faster.
-You'll find them at major transport hubs and busy intersections.
+These are unmarked cars that operate on fixed routes, similar to buses but faster and more direct.
+You'll find them at specific taxi stands or busy intersections, and they depart when full.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.